ubuntu-core/demos/youtube-streamer/README.md

 This demo illustrates how to reuse simple pieces from the Ubuntu distribution to build with minimal glue an Youtube live stream publishing.

+## Hardware requirement:

+You need a webcam attached to your snappy device to try this demo out.

 ## Install and use it:

 ### Install from the store: